Have questions about our organization? We’ve got answers!

 We’re very careful with our spending, and members who’ve offered to pay for expenses cover the bills we do have.

 There are a few reasons we showcase trees so much.
 Our organization is focused heavily on technology, so the trees are a reminder not only to balance that technology with nature, but to find inspiration for better designs from nature.
-Trees were also an obvious choice since our first major project is the Collaboration Tree, which uses the parts of a tree as a metaphor for the different parts of the design process.
+Trees were also an obvious choice since our first major project is the Collaboration Tree, which uses trees as a metaphor for the different parts of the design process.
 A bonsai tree, in particular, was chosen for our icon because they’re frequently grown in pots rather than the ground, and we plan to grow ideas for the future separated from existing society until they’ve fully matured.

 The Collaboration Tree is the first major project being developed by our organization.
 It’s a collaborative design platform and website which will allow anyone to participate in designing a better future.
 See the post about the Collaboration Tree project for more information.